|

 WHITE GULLIBON [What's This?]

-Today, you are likely to spend a great deal of time searching the newspaper want ads wanting to buy either a birthday gift for your aunt or a pair of leather sandals that won't cause blisters.
-Be on the lookout for celebrities who speak directly to you through your television.
+Today, you are likely to spend a great deal of time searching for rummage sales trying to buy either a birthday gift for your grandmother or a T-shirt commemorating yesterday.
+Be on the lookout for neighborhood pets, especially belligerent parrots.
 Your Complete Scope

 This isn't me!
 What am I?